OpenMW/openmw/docs/source/reference/lua-scripting/engine_handlers.rst

 .. list-table::
   :widths: 20 80
-  * - onFrame(dt)
-    - | Called every frame (even if the game is paused) right after
-      | processing user input.
-Use it only for latency-critical stuff
-      | and for UI that should work on pause.
-      | `dt` is simulation time delta (0 when on pause).
   * - onKeyPress(key)
     - | `Key <openmw_input.html##(KeyboardEvent)>`_ is pressed.
       | Usage example:
       | ``if key.symbol == 'z' and key.withShift then ...``
   * - onQuestUpdate(questId, stage)
     - | Called when a quest is updated.

 **Only for menu scripts**